-Serbia: EPS power utility eyes regional market expansion25.
-January 2017. / News Serbia Energy
+Serbia: EPS power utility eyes regional market expansion, News Serbia Energy

 What is the status of EPS restructuring process and is there a chance that EPS once again becomes a leader in the region?
 Jelica Putnikovic spoke in the program “Energy Sputnik” on this subject, as well as on the subject of power sector in Russia with Aleksandar Jakovljevic, Head of Strategy Department in EPS and Sergei Pikin, Director of Energy Development Fund of Russia.